iaine/ReproResOxford/eps/git.md

    git clone https://github.com/iaine/ReproResOxford.git
 ```

-This fetches the Texts repository from the *textcreationpartnership* project and creates it on our machine in its own directory.
+This fetches the repository with data from the *textcreationpartnership* project and creates it on our machine in its own directory.

 ## Add